Xahau/xahaud/src/xrpld/app/consensus/ConsensusEntropyIntent.md

 contributor count, and denominator so hooks can impose proportional or absolute policies without freezing those policies into the host ABI.
 Fallback is tier 1 with count/denominator `0/0`, so callers must classify tier before arithmetic.
+The `validator_full` label is structurally valid only when `EntropyCount == EntropyDenominator`; the contributor bitmap independently must have exactly that population over the denominator-sized view.
 Draws are also domain-separated by the hook execution role that can share a transaction and hook hash: strong vs weak, callback vs direct dispatch, and hook chain position.
 *Enforced:* `fairRng` tier/freshness gate and metadata-only `entropy_status`.

 **INV-7 — Inert when un-amended.**
-With `featureConsensusEntropy` off, no RNG sidecar state is consensus-visible and proposal bytes remain byte-identical to base XRPL.
+With `featureConsensusEntropy` off, no RNG sidecar state is consensus-visible and CE itself adds no proposal bytes.
+Export may independently use the same extended proposal envelope when `featureExport` is active.
-*Enforced:* per-round enable latch snapshotted from the *parent ledger's* rules;
+*Enforced:* the CE per-round enable latch is snapshotted from the *parent ledger's* rules; `ExtendedPosition` serializes to exactly the legacy 32-byte tx-set hash only when neither feature has populated a sidecar field.

-`ExtendedPosition` serializes to exactly the legacy 32-byte tx-set hash when no sidecar fields are set.
+**Rollout note:** enabling `featureConsensusEntropy` or `featureExport` switches the network to extension-aware proposal semantics.
+An individual proposal with no populated sidecar fields still serializes to the legacy 32-byte tx-set hash, but live proposals may instead carry a serialized `ExtendedPosition` in the legacy `currenttxhash` protobuf field.
+This is a proposal wire-format dependency, not a sidecar-fetch dependency.
+Older binaries that only accept a 32-byte `currenttxhash` are not compatible proposal participants after activation;

-**Rollout note:** after `featureConsensusEntropy` is enabled, live proposals may carry a serialized `ExtendedPosition` in the legacy `currenttxhash` protobuf field.
-That is a proposal wire-format dependency, not a sidecar-fetch dependency.
-Older binaries that only accept a 32-byte `currenttxhash` are not compatible proposal participants after activation; operators must upgrade the proposal-processing network first, or add explicit version/capability negotiation before attempting a heterogeneous rollout.
+operators must upgrade the proposal-processing network first, or add explicit version/capability negotiation before attempting a heterogeneous rollout.

 **INV-8 — No unbounded liveness dependency.**
 Every sub-state has a bounded timeout with a deterministic downgrade.
 CE must